-The overall education level of Lebanon is somewhat higher than in the average US city of 21.84%: 28.83% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lebanon citizens is substantially higher than the typical US community, as 29.55% of adults in Lebanon have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Lebanon in 2018 was $31,622, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $126,488 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

 Lebanon is a very ethnically-diverse city.
 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lebanon include Irish, English, German, Italian, and European.